jnovack/autossh/README.md

 ## Overview

-**jnovack/autossh** is a small lightweight (8.07MB) image that attempts to provide a secure way to establish an SSH Tunnel without including your keys in the image itself or linking to the host.
+**jnovack/autossh** is a small lightweight (~15MB) image that attempts to provide a secure way to establish an SSH Tunnel without including your keys in the image itself or linking to the host.

-There's thousands of *autossh* docker containers, why use this one?
+There are thousands of *autossh* docker containers, why use this one?
 I hope you find it easier to use.
-It's smaller, more customizable, an automated build, so it's easy to use, and I hope you learn something!
+It is smaller, more customizable, an automated build, easy to use, and I hope you learn something.
+I tried to follow standards and established conventions where I could to make it easier to understand and copy and paste lines from this project to others to grow your knowledge!

 ## Description

-autossh is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.
+``autossh`` is a program to start a copy of ssh and monitor it, restarting it as necessary should it die or stop passing traffic.

 Before we begin, I want to define some terms.